 Fira (Φιρα) or Kallisti is indeed a beautiful island.
 Beautiful enough to attract almost 4 million tourists each year, and it is circular.
 Nearly 20 thousands years ago, Fira was once a symmetrical steep volcano, with a circular base.
 Like the iconic Japanese volcano: Mount Fuji it was a typical stratocone volcano, smaller but in appearance much like Fujiama.

-The original Fira, probably formed nearly 200,000 years ago which rose to a height of 1.6 km (@5,250 ft) at its peak.
-During the Greek Bronze Age, about 1600 BC, a massive eruption blew away three fourths of the pyramidal top causing a tsunami or eruption caused sea wave.
-The massive eruption created a tsunami which generated a standing ocean wave estimated at 150 feet (@ 46 meters) high which devastated the Minoan city of Knossos on Crete.
+The original Fira, probably formed nearly 200,000 years ago when it rose to a height of 1.6 km (@5,250 ft) at its peak.
+During the Greek Bronze Age, about 1600 BC, a massive eruption blew away three fourths of the pyramidal top causing a tsunami or a great sea wave.
+The interior or magma chamber now empty collapsed below the sea surface.
+Surrounding sea water poured in to fill the caldera.
+The massive eruption created a tsunami which generated a standing ocean wave estimated from scars on surrounding island cliffs to be 150 feet high (@ 46 meters).
+The waves washed up over near by Crete where it devastated the thriving Minoan city of Knossos on that island.

-The 1600BC nearly obliterated an early Greek Bronze Age, Minoan-related site known as Akrotiri an important copper trading depot of that era.
+The 1600BC eruption and its tsunami had a devasting impact on the Minoans at Knossos but the Minoans did survive..though in a reduced state…but it obliterated an early Greek Bronze Age, Minoan-related site known as Akrotiri which was located on Thera and was an important copper trading depot of that era.
 The site of Akrotiri is in the extreme southwest peninsula of Santorini itself.

 Let’s review a few ideas.